schbm/schbm.github.io/_posts/2025-11-02-guide-erc4337-self-funding.markdown

 4. The [EntryPoint](https://etherscan.io/address/0x4337084D9E255Ff0702461CF8895CE9E3b5Ff108#code) then executes the Operations on the chain.
 The `UserOperation` is processed in 2 atomic steps: Validation via `validateUserOp()` and execution via `execute()`.
 There exist official EntryPoint contracts which can be found online.

 # Our Example Project
-So for our example we assume we already have an existing SmartContract for a voting service.
+For our example, we assume an existing smart contract that provides a voting service.
-Since there are many tutorials and guides surrounding this topic we want to impose some further requirements.
+Because there are already many tutorials on basic voting contracts, we'll add extra constraints:
-- We now want to introduce account abstraction to handle gas sponsorship and in the future additional features.
+- We will introduce ERC-4337 account abstraction to enable gas sponsorship now and support additional features later.
-- We want to use only a single contract.
+- The design must use a single contract (no multi-contract architecture).
-- We do not want to use an external PayMaster.
+- We will not rely on an external Paymaster.

 ## Implementation
 We start by importing the battle-tested OpenZeppelin definitions